 Hey, sidenote!
 If you’re traveling to the UK or live in the UK, whether for a short period of time or as an expat, why don’t you join my Facebook group where you can ask questions, get advice or just look at pretty pictures of this part of the world!
 Just click here to request to join and I’ll add you!

 If Wawa is your thing, I understand why you’re wondering if there’s one in the UK.

 I get it.

 So, here we go, the answer to the question of…

 “Is there a Wawa in the UK or England or London?”

-is no. There is no Wawa in the UK or London and I know that is so disappointing, but I need you to hold it together here because I promise there are still good things about the UK even though you can’t order your breakfast sandwich on a screen in a gas station.
+There is no Wawa in the UK or London and I know that is so disappointing, but I need you to hold it together here because I promise there are still good things about the UK even though you can’t order your breakfast sandwich on a screen in a gas station.